-The Swedish legislation implementing the EU Covered Bond Directive 2019/2162
+The Company is exposed to risks relating to the Swedish legislation implementing the EU Covered Bond Directive 2019/2162

 On 18 December 2019, Directive 2019/2162/EU on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU (the "Covered Bond Directive") was published in the Official Journal of the European Union.
-Member States shall adopt and publish, by 8 July 2021, the laws, regulations and administrative provisions necessary to comply with the Covered Bond Directive and they shall apply those measures at the latest from 8 July 2022.
+Member States shall adopt and publish, by 8 July 2021, the laws, regulations and administrative provisions necessary to comply with the Covered Bond Directive and the last day for applying the measures was 8 July 2022.